hardenedapple/gdb-walkers/README.md

 one, and the corresponding printing of the hypothetical stack created from this walker.

+Note: As yet, `call-graph` doesn't work without debugging symbols.
+I intend to fix this.

 # Getting help

 All commands introduced are documented with docstrings so that the gdb `help`